krishnanlavanya/HangmanGame/README.md

 ## About the project

-Hangman is a word game in which one player has to guess a word that the other player (the computer in this case) has thought of, by guessing the letters in it.
-Every time the player guesses a wrong letter, the rope that's tightening the man will get pulled by a tiny bit, until it gets completely pulled and the man is hanged.
-The player has to make the right guesses before the rope gets completely pulled to win the game.
+Hangman is a classic word guessing game that has been enjoyed by people of all ages for generations.
+It's a word puzzle where one player thinks of a word, and the other player tries to guess it by suggesting letters within a certain number of attempts.

+Objective
+The primary objective of the Hangman game is to guess the hidden word or phrase correctly before running out of attempts.
+This game is not only fun but also helps improve vocabulary and word-solving skills.

 The game is responsive to different window sizes, built with HTML, CSS3, and vanilla javascript.